zzstoatzz/oreilly-workflow-orchestration/README.md

 Resource: https://medium.com/the-prefect-blog/the-simple-guide-to-productionizing-data-workflows-with-docker-31a5aae67c0a

-Advanced Patterns and Subflows (20 min) - Nate:
+Advanced Patterns and Subflows (20 min)
 * Presentation:
 * Orchestration Pattern with Flow of Flows
 * Breaking the DAG